 Ross, Daniel.
 (2015).
 Stretching corpora to their limits: research on low-frequency phenomena.
 In F. Formato & A. Hardie (Eds.), Corpus Linguistics 2015 Abstract Book (pp.283-286).
 Lancaster University, UK. http://ucrel.lancs.ac.uk/cl2015/

 September 2017, with Ksenia Shagal: How similar are converbs and participles cross-linguistically?
 To be presented at the workshop on Participles: Form, Use and Meaning at the 50th Annual Meeting of the Societas Linguistica Europaea (SLE 2017), Zurich, Switzerland.

 September 2017, with Ksenia Shagal: Ergativity in Europe?
 Participles in periphrastic constructions.
 To be presented at the workshop on Participles: Form, Use and Meaning at the 50th Annual Meeting of the Societas Linguistica Europaea (SLE 2017), Zurich, Switzerland.

 August 2017: Pseudocoordinación del tipo tomar y en Eurasia: 50 años después [Pseudocoordination with take and in Eurasia: 50 years later].
 To be presented at Lingüística Coseriana VI, Lima, Peru.

 May 2017: Oligosynthetic Serial Verb Constructions in Natural Languages.
-To be presented at the Fourth Annual UC Davis Symposium on Language Research, Davis, California.
+Presented at the Fourth Annual UC Davis Symposium on Language Research, Davis, California.

 May 2017: Pseudocoordination, Multiple Agreement Constructions, and Morphosyntactic Variation.
-To be presented at the Workshop on Pseudo-Coordination and Multiple Agreement Constructions, Venice, Italy.
+Presented at the Workshop on Pseudo-Coordination and Multiple Agreement Constructions, Venice, Italy.

 May 2017, with Helge Lødrup: SIT as a progressive marker in pseudocoordination?
-To be presented at the Workshop on Pseudo-Coordination and Multiple Agreement Constructions, Venice, Italy.
+Presented at the Workshop on Pseudo-Coordination and Multiple Agreement Constructions, Venice, Italy.

 April 2017.
 Conventionalization of grammatical anomalies through linearization.
 Presented at Illinois Language and Linguistics Society (ILLS) 9 at UIUC.